winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 ### Two - Semantic Style

-Usually when people talk about lingustic style it has to do with word choice, or how an individual tends to construct sentences syntactically---the sorts of things that contribute to tone and register.
+Usually when people talk about linguistic style it has to do with word choice, or how an individual tends to construct sentences syntactically---the sorts of things that contribute to tone and register.
-But I think there's good reason to belive that style is also involved in the meaning of words.
+But I think there's good reason to believe that style is also involved in the meaning of words.

 Here's an example from Barbara Johnstone's _The Linguistic Individual_:[^4]

 > I once stayed with my sister during a week when, just having moved to
 > a new town, she made a number of phone calls inquiring about goods
 > and services.
-During one of these conversationts, I heard her begin a
+During one of these conversations, I heard her begin a
 > response with "Aaahh," a drawn-out /a/ made lower and further back in
 > her mouth than the /a/ she used in words such as _father_ or _hot_ and
 > uttered at a low and very slowly falling pitch.
 I at once thought of our
 > father, who makes exactly the same noise in the same conversational
 > slot in phone conversations of the same sort. _Aaahh_ is a small but
-> unmistakable feautre of his individual way of sounding.
+> unmistakable feature of his individual way of sounding.
 It means "I think
 > I understand what you've said, and, if I've understood you correctly,
-> I'm dissapointed. _Aaahh_ is the beginning of a rejoinder to a statement
+> I'm disappointed. _Aaahh_ is the beginning of a rejoinder to a statement
 > like "We do carry folding directors' chairs , and they're $175 each" or
 > "We'll be able to collect your bulky trash in two weeks or so."